Ashland, Kentucky

 Ashland is a home rule-class city in Boyd County, Kentucky, United States.
-The largest city in Boyd County, Ashland is located upon a southern bank of the Ohio River at the state border with Ohio and near West Virginia.
+The most populous city in Boyd County, Ashland is located upon the southern bank of the Ohio River at the state border with Ohio and near West Virginia.
 The population was 21,625 at the 2020 census.
-Ashland is a principal city of the Huntington-Ashland metropolitan area, referred to locally as the "Tri-State area", home to 359,862 residents as of 2020.
+It is a principal city of the Huntington–Ashland metropolitan area, referred to locally as the "Tri-State area" and home to 376,155 residents in 2020.
 Ashland serves as an important economic and medical center for northeastern Kentucky.

 History

 Ashland dates back to the migration of the Poage family from the Shenandoah Valley via the Cumberland Gap in 1786.
 They erected a homestead along the Ohio River and named it Poage's Landing.
 Also called Poage Settlement, the community that developed around it remained an extended-family affair until the mid-19th century.
-In 1854, the city name was changed to Ashland, after Henry Clay's Lexington estate and to reflect the city's growing industrial base.
+In 1854, the city name was changed to Ashland after Henry Clay's Ashland estate in Lexington and to reflect the city's growing industrial base.

 The city's early industrial growth was a result of the Ohio Valley's pig iron industry and, particularly, the 1854 charter of the Kentucky Iron, Coal, and Manufacturing Company by the Kentucky General Assembly.
 The city was formally incorporated by the General Assembly two years later in 1856.
+In 1881, Ashland was the site of the Ashland tragedy which took the lives of three people.

 Major industrial employers in the first half of the 20th century included Armco, Ashland Oil and Refining Company, the C&O Railroad, Allied Chemical & Dye Company's Semet Solvay, and Mansbach Steel.